MarcoWorms/learn.js/README.md

 // not assign new properties to them) listOfFruits.length // 3

-// Arrays and Lists are extremely usefull in many scenarios, specially when you
+// Arrays and Lists are extremely useful in many scenarios, specially when you
 // want to apply operations to a large amount of data that has the same type
 // We'll dive deeper into them later.